dzackgarza/Notes/Research/notes1.md

 - And so on, etc.

-This produces a CW complex, and hence a topological space out of the input category.
+This produces a CW complex, and hence a topological space, from the input category.

 **Example**: Let $G$ be a discrete group of order $n$ -- it is equivalently a category with one object and $n$ morphisms.